ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 # Transfer files with Cyberduck
 {: #cyberduck}

-Cyberduck is a popular, open source, and easy to use cloud Object Storage browser for Mac and Windows.
+Cyberduck is a popular, open source, and easy to use cloud Object Storage browser.
 {:shortdesc: .shortdesc}

-Cyberduck is capable of calculating the correct authorization signatures that are needed to connect to IBM COS.
+Cyberduck can calculated the authorization signatures that are needed to connect to IBM COS.
 Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/){: new_window}.

 To use Cyberduck to create a connection to IBM COS and synchronize a folder of local files to a bucket, follow these steps:

  1. Download, install, and start Cyberduck.
  2. The main window of the application opens, where you can create a connection to IBM COS.
 Click **Open Connection** to configure a connection to IBM COS.
  3. A pop-up window opens.
-From the drop-down menu at the top, select `S3 (HTTPS)`.
+From the menu, select `S3 (HTTPS)`.
 Enter information into the following fields, and then click Connect:

     * `Server`: enter endpoint of IBM COS
         * *Ensure the endpoint's region matches the intended bucket.
 For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).*